radrich/richarmstrong.net/_posts/_2018-08-20-my-first-react-native-app.md

 - The included libraries are pretty sweet and fill in most of the gaps that React Native itself doesn’t address.
 - You can get it to reload when you save a file.
 In fact, you can get it to reload just the component you’re working in.

-{% include img.html img="img/rwd-expo.jpg" alt='Expo' caption="This is the simplicity of Expo.
+{% include img.liquid img="img/rwd-expo.jpg" alt='Expo' caption="This is the simplicity of Expo.
 It’s super sweet." %}

 That’s not to say Expo doesn’t have its issues, but it worked really well most of the time.
 What the Expo app didn’t do was publish or build apps.
 I had to use the Expo command line tool for that.
 It was pretty easy and much better than going into Xcode or Android Studio.